 Gynecomastia Surgery and Tummy Tuck (Daddy Makeover)

-The combination of gynecomastia and tummy tuck surgery, also known as a daddy makeover, is ideal for patients who have excess skin in the abdomen as a result of significant weight loss along with excess breast tissue, skin, or chest fat.
+The combination of gynecomastia and tummy tuck surgery for men, also known as a daddy makeover, is ideal for patients who have excess skin in the abdomen as a result of significant weight loss along with excess breast tissue, skin, or chest fat.